lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 So let me emphasize that again.

 Never critize and always encourage.
+Treat them always like the first day they come to the world.